OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

 Semantics of SLang 1
 --------------------

-This problem focuses on the semantics of SLang 1.
+The following problem focuses on the semantics of SLang 1.

 .. avembed:: Exercises/PL/SemanticsSLang1.html ka
    :long_name: SLang 1 Semantics